 6. Do a disaster check

-Do a check-in to see if things are on track.
+Doing a check-in to see if things are on track is another one of the steps to conduct research.
 That includes:

 - Write an early report